-Symptoms depend on what hormone is deficient and may include short height, infertility, intolerance to cold, fatigue, and an inability to produce breast milk.
+Symptoms of hypopituitarism depend on what hormone is deficient and may include short height, infertility, intolerance to cold, fatigue, and an inability to produce breast milk.

 The diagnosis is based on measuring the blood levels of hormones produced by the pituitary gland and on imaging tests done on the pituitary gland.

 Treatment focuses on replacing deficient hormones with synthetic ones but sometimes includes surgical removal or irradiation of any pituitary tumors.

 The pituitary is a pea-sized gland at the base of the brain.
 It secretes a number of hormones that control the function of most other endocrine glands.
 (See also Overview of the Pituitary Gland Overview of the Pituitary Gland The pituitary is a pea-sized gland that is housed within a bony structure (sella turcica) at the base of the brain.
 The sella turcica protects the pituitary but allows very little room for expansion... read more .)

 Hypopituitarism is an uncommon disorder.
 It can be caused by a number of factors, including certain inflammatory disorders, a pituitary tumor, or an insufficient blood supply to the pituitary gland.

 Inadequate blood supply to the pituitary (due to severe bleeding, blood clots, anemia, or other conditions)

 Inflammation of the pituitary due to anticancer monoclonal antibody medications Immunotherapy for Cancer Immunotherapy is used to stimulate the body's immune system against cancer.
 These treatments target specific genetic characteristics of the tumor cells.
 The genetic characteristics of tumors... read more (such as ipilimumab or related medications)

 Surgical damage to the pituitary or to the blood vessels or nerves leading to it